jwittbold/mini_pipeline/README.md

 # mini_pipeline
-Python program to create a PostgreSQL database and populate it with .csv values.
+A Python program to create a PostgreSQL database and populate it with .csv values.

 A number of SQL queries are then performed with results saved to .txt file.